Naparima College: Principals

 The following is a chronological list of principals who have served at Naparima College.

-Vice Principals

-The following is a chronological list of vice principals who have served at Naparima College.

 Campus

 Naparima College's campus sits atop Paradise Hill, overlooking the city of San Fernando in southern Trinidad.
 The city's major landmark, the San Fernando Hill, towers over the college to the east; to the west is the Gulf of Paria.
 While the campus location has been the same for decades, there have been numerous infrastructural and developmental changes over the years.